TWAP vs VWAP: Choosing Between Two Core Execution Algorithms

 What Is VWAP?

 VWAP stands for Volume-Weighted Average Price.
-Simply put, it's the average price a stock has traded at all day, but with more weight given to the times when more shares changed hands.
-Because it factors in volume, VWAP tells you where the "real" market action happened — the price levels that actually saw the most trading.
+It's the average price a stock has traded at all day, weighted by how many shares changed hands at each price level.
+Because it factors in volume, VWAP tells you where the "real" market action happened.

 VWAP = Σ(Price × Volume) / Σ(Volume)

-In practice, you first calculate a Typical Price for each time period:
+In practice, you calculate a Typical Price for each period:

 Typical Price = (High + Low + Close) / 3

-Then multiply that by the volume traded in that period, and divide by the total volume across all periods.
+Then multiply that by the period's volume and divide by total volume across all periods.
 VWAP updates continuously during the trading day and resets when the market opens the next morning.

 As an execution algorithm, a VWAP strategy parcels out your order based on expected volume.
-If a lot of trading usually happens right at the open or the close, the algorithm gets more aggressive during those times, and eases up when volume dips.
-By 2025, about 74% of hedge funds said they use VWAP strategies in their trading workflows.
+If most trading happens at the open and close, the algorithm gets aggressive during those windows and eases up midday.
+By 2025, about 74% of hedge funds reported using VWAP strategies in their trading workflows.

 What Is TWAP?